 That's where we start to get specific - with the recent case of an "American" being held at a border crossing, searched, then arrested and charged with the possession and importation of child pornography, now being defended by the CBLFD.
 It's been reported by the CBLFD and Publishers Weekly.
 The story also goes on to mention that there are no photographic images involved in this case, they are all created via artistic mechanism.
 But the reports are vague in a number of ways.
 One indicates that the "American" had printed images adorning the outside of his computer, prompting the agent to examine the content of the hard drive, while another makes it seem as if the digital devices were looked into as part of a customs inspection.
 There is no information about which border crossing this happened at, or where this person is now.
 There are 2 main issues for legal contention here:

 1) The search: A warrant was obtained, which would seem to indicate that it was needed in order to access files on this person's digital devices.
-If reasons as flimsy as an anime sticker on the outside of your notebook computer is enough to get a warrant (as one report of this incident details), then why do you even really need a warrant?
-Now, customs inspection areas are not the same as just walking down the street, and if they want to look in your bag they can.
-What is a problem however, is the digital lengths that searches can go before The Canadian Constitution's Section 8 functions as a barrier to such a search.
-Lots of questions are going to jump out of this mess:
+But being an international border they don't really need one, they can search whatever they want.
+Customs inspection areas are not the same as just walking down the street, and if they want to look in your bag they can.
+What is a problem however, is the digital lengths that searches can go before The Canadian Constitution's Section 8 functions as a barrier to such a search (like access to a cloud server that is located in Brazil and not crossing the border at all).
+Quite the recipe for a mess.

 The real photo of whatever the hell this is?
 It's just too intense man!